 AGAPE ENGLISH PROGRAM:

-Each Saturday, the Agape English Program meets with approximately 14-18 ESL students, 2-4 faithful teachers and several childcare volunteers for a room full of children.
+Each Saturday, the Agape English Program meets with approximately 25-30 ESL students, 2-4 faithful teachers and several childcare volunteers for a room full of children.
 KSC is loving neighbors by helping them to help themselves— all for the glory of God.
-We are always looking for more helpers.
-You don’t have to be a teacher to serve, and you definitely don’t have to know a foreign language.
-Just be friendly!
+As this exciting ministry grows, there are many opportunities for volunteers.
 You are encouraged to come out any Saturday evening at 5 p.m. and observe the group in action.
-Contact Sue Marshall to learn more: email@example.com.
+Contact Sue Marshall to learn more: firstname.lastname@example.org.

 NETwork’s mission is to share in the love of Christ with those who are most vulnerable in our community.
 They especially seek to equip children/young adults with the skills necessary for spiritual growth, academic achievement, Christian leadership, and life management.
 They connect youth with mentors, provide opportunities to love and serve others, and share the gospel with the kids and their families.
 Find out more at http://networkmin.wordpress.com.